Battle of Shire (1936): Trapped at the Tekezé

-When the Royal Army (Regio Esercito) did not succeed in engaging and destroying Ras Imru's army, Badoglio turned the job over to the Regia Aeronautica.
-By this point, this was common practice.
-On 3 March and 4 March, Italian aircraft dropped 80 tons of high explosive and incendiary bombs on Ras Imru's army as it crossed the Tekezé River.
+Realizing he was facing only the Ethiopian rearguard and Ras Imru's main army was making an orderly withdrawal across the Tekezé, Badoglio decided to deploy the air force to annihilate the Abyssinian troops.
+On 3 March and 4 March, 126 Italian fighters and bombers dropped 636 quintals of explosives, incendiary bombs and mustard gas, as well as 25,000 machine gun bullets on Ras Imru's army as it crossed the Tekezé River.
 Beyond the river, the Ethiopians faced a rain of deadly mustard gas and strafing by low flying fighters.
 When the II Corps crossed the Takezé days later, the effectiveness of the Italian air arm was made apparent by the thousands of putrefying corpses.

 Aftermath

 The destruction of the army of Ras Imru, following the destruction of the armies of Ras Mulugeta and Ras Kassa, allowed Bodoglio to again focus his attention on his advance on Addis Ababa.
 The whole of the northern region was open and virtually unprotected.
 With the exception of the army under the personal command of Haile Selassie, there was nothing between Badoglio and the Ethiopian capital.
 Of Haile Selassie's options, Badoglio explained: "The Emperor has three choices.
 To attack, and be defeated; to wait for our attack, and we will win anyway; or to retreat, which is disastrous for an army that lacks means of transport and proper organization for food and munitions."

 Badoglio meticulously prepared for his next advance.
 A network of new roads was constructed.
 Supplies were dumped into the forward area.
 Two lines of forts were constructed and manned to protect the main lines of communication.
-Bands of Azebu Oromo were armed, paid, and organized to patrol the conquered areas.
+Bands of Azebo Oromo were armed, paid, and organized to patrol the conquered areas.
 This allowed Badoglio's main force to redeploy to the front in readiness for the coming offensive.

 Ras Imru escaped the destructive attacks by the Regia Aeronautica with approximately 10,000 men only to have most of them slip away when the opportunity presented itself.
 By the time Imru reached Debre Marqos, he was accompanied only by the 300 men of his personal bodyguard.
 His progress to re-join the Emperor was slowed by constant harassment by the Italians.
 The Battle of Maychew was over before he again saw Haile Selassie.

-Independent motorized columns

-In addition to preparing for his next advance, Badoglio sent out a number of independent motorized columns to occupy Gondar, Deborah, Sokota, and Sardo.
-These operations were carried out systematically and, as there was little opposition, they were quickly concluded.